rinliauw/rinliauw.github.io/content/blog/a-sudoku-solver-in-15-lines-of-prolog/index.md

 4. Columns are the rows of the board transposed.
 5. In each column the values contained are distinct.
-6. Letting the rows from the first to the ninth be named A to I, Rows A,B,C, and D,E,F, and G,H,I form "blocks".
+6. Letting the rows from the first to the ninth be named A to I, rows A,B,C, and D,E,F, and G,H,I form "blocks".
 7. Three rows form "blocks" if the first three values from each of the three rows (a 3x3 on the board) altogether contain only distinct values, and that this is true for the following group of three values.
 Three empty rows